 “My calling is not Director of Golf; it’s to help meet needs.
-I am concerned about helping people with their problems, which includes balance in their work life.
+I am concerned about helping people with their problems, which includes the balance in their work life.

 “I think this change is overdue and will be great for the employee.
 It will be hard for us, but we will manage, and I am glad light is being shed on this subject.”

 The Department of Labor overtime law going into effect is going to directly impact my operation here at Old Hickory Country Club.
-In the 17 years I have worked in this industry, it has been the norm for assistant superintendents to work anywhere from 50-80 hours a week.
+In the 17 years, I have worked in this industry, it has been the norm for assistant golf course superintendents to work anywhere from 50-80 hours a week.
 I did it.
 All of my previous bosses did it.
 And we did it for A LOT less than $47,500.

 Was it fair?
 Probably not.
-An assistant superintendent is one of the biggest assets a country club has and deserves to be paid well.
-Unfortunately, the golf industry has not kept up with other industries in terms of pay increases when it comes to the assistants.
+An assistant golf course superintendent is one of the biggest assets a country club has and deserves to be paid well.
+Unfortunately, the golf industry has not kept up with other industries in terms of pay increases when it comes to assistants.
 Pay levels became stagnant in the early 2000s, and after the economic downturn in 2008, remained that way until the past couple of years.
 Even now, pay scale has only slightly increased.

-According to the GCSAA Compensation and Benefits report, an assistant superintendent in Tennessee made $36,370 on average in 2015.
+According to the GCSAA Compensation and Benefits report, an assistant golf superintendent in Tennessee made $36,370 on average in 2015.
 The report also shows hours worked per season, broken down into 3 month seasons.

 Winter (December 21-March 20): 45 hours/week or 90 hours/pay period